-At the beginning of the week I told myself I wouldn’t write one of these, but then I gave my sister some advice (her wedding is in May) and I realised that actually I have some useful insider information on postponing your wedding…
+At the beginning of the week, I told myself I wouldn’t write one of these.
+But then I gave my sister some advice (her wedding is in May) and I realised that actually I have some useful insider information on postponing your wedding…

 2) Feel what you need to feel!
 Go through the motions but don’t panic.
 Take your time and talk it all through with your partner, unless your wedding is tomorrow you don’t need to panic.

-5) Please if you take ANYTHING from this blog post let it be this- Your wedding suppliers still want to work with you!
+5) Please, if you take ANYTHING from this blog post let it be this.
+Your wedding suppliers still want to work with you!
 You DON’T need to start the planning process all over again.
 If they can’t make your new date, they’ll take it upon themselves to find a few other suppliers with a similar style and morals who are available to take the stress out of your hands!
 We’re all about community over competition.

 I’ve been with Sean 6 years.
 In that time, we’ve watched all 10 seasons of The Walking Dead and more zombie films than I care to admit (including ‘scouts guide to the apocalypse’, ‘cockneys vs zombies’ and even ‘pride and prejudice and zombies’!).
 So, I’ve been training for this, I will be surviving and will definitely still be available for weddings.

 But in all seriousness, this isn’t an apocalypse, so stop hoarding loo roll and pasta.
 I’d really hate it if we were all known for the generation who hoarded loo roll.